liayan/uft/README.md

 --bl-keyword: blacklist the commits that contain the keywords

---bl-file: blacklist the commits that in the src files
+--only-file: search the commits from the src files

 --slack: send to slack channel

---email:  send to emails

 ## DEMO